Note: I may earn money or products from the companies, products, or links mentioned in this post.

 Remember to remind kids to go to the bathroom before they go down to the mines.
 It’s a long hike back to the parking lot with only one porta potty for everyone.

 After hiking for hours, we were all hot and exhausted.
 But after the fun we had all afternoon, we all agreed that we’d be back again.
-It was a lot of fun checking off another Colorado attraction off my bucket list!
+It was a lot of fun checking off another Colorado attraction from my bucket list!

 What about you?
 Have you ever been to the Painted Mines?
 What did YOU think?